dustinlyons/nixos-config/README.md

 > [!NOTE]
 > `secrets.nix` is interpreted by the imperative `agenix` commands to pick the "right" keys for your secrets.
 >
-> Think of this file as the config file for `agenix`, its not part of your system configuration.
+> Think of this file as the config file for `agenix`.
+It's not part of your system configuration.

 **secrets.nix**
 ```nix